bfiakeye/MPhil-Project/README.md

 - `QC data` contains quality controlled data used for the two D-genome diversity panels
 - `Yield Distribition WISH` contains histograms of yield distribution across the five locations

-The data can be downloaded [here.](https://github.com/bfiakeye/MPhil-Project)
+The data can be downloaded [Project.zip](https://github.com/bfiakeye/MPhil-Project/blob/main/Project.zip)

-Note: The repository contains a folder called Project with another folder inside with “Project.zip”
+Note: The repository contains a folder called `Project.zip` containing all the folders described above.